BloomTechBackend/bd-java-fundamentals-project/README.md

 **Start by forking this project**.
 You will use this same project throughout Unit 1, building on what you previously have built, and forking will let you work within your own environment.

-You can find instructions for each assignment by going to the `Instructions` folder.
-You will be graded on your code's ability can successfully pass each test and your code's organization (based on a lint checker).
+You can find instructions for each assignment by going to the `Instructions` folder within this project.
+These instructions will also be in Canvas.
+You will be graded on your code's ability can successfully pass each test and your code's readability (based on a lint checker).
+As you work on your assignment, it will be most helpful for you to run the tests and lint checker regularly to make sure you're on track.

 To run tests, you can do this inside of IntelliJ by opening the desired test file and clicking on the run icon to the left of the code.